adityadani/pxdocs/content/portworx-install-with-kubernetes/disaster-recovery/_index.md

 * A **single Portworx cluster** that streches across multiple Kubernetes clusters.
 * Portworx installation on all clusters use a common **external key-value store** (e.g etcd).
-* Volumes are automatically **replicated** across the Kubernetes clusters as they shared the same Portworx fabric.
+* Volumes are automatically **replicated** across the Kubernetes clusters as they shared the same Portworx storage fabric.

 ### How